DorianGrey/ng-webpack-template/docs/general_structure.md

   - **build.js** is used for building your app.
   - **start.js** is used for starting the development environment.
   - **serve.js** starts the production mode preview server, using the latest build directory.
+  - **translations.js** is the script used for generating translations from the provided `.yml` files, both one-time and in watch mode.
+  - **inspect.js** is used for inspecting the built `webpack` config for the various modes and config options.
   - **util/** contains various utility scripts